cldrll/VarCall2016_Napoli/Projects/00-beforewestart_sum.md

 ## Get there

 We will be hosted for this course on a machine named Bender.
-This machine is on the top floor in this building.
+This machine is on the top floor in this building and has all the software we need installed and tested.

-To use remote machine the first step is to get connected to them and one protocol for connection is called [*Secure Shell*](https://en.wikipedia.org/wiki/Secure_Shell) or *SSH*.
+To use remote machine the first step is to get connected to them and one protocol for connection is called [**Secure Shell**](https://en.wikipedia.org/wiki/Secure_Shell) or **SSH**.
 ![bender](img/benderssh.png)
 Before using the remote machine you should have talked to the machine administrator that will create an account for you with a username and a password.
 Once you obtain an account,  you can use SSH from your terminal.
 The basic instruction for connection is the command ```ssh``` followed by the username and the [IP address](https://en.wikipedia.org/wiki/IP_address) of the machine.
 Some times to  simplify we use a literal synonim of the IP address:

 ```